Open-Technology-Foundation/post_slug/README.md

       The string to be converted into a slug.

   	`sep_char` : str, optional
       The character used to replace any non-alphanumeric characters.
-Defaults to '-'.
+Default is '-'.

   	`preserve_case` : bool, optional
       If True|1, retains the original case of the string.
 Defaults to False|0.